-The location of the temple is very easily accessible, about less than an hour drive from Kuala Lumpur.
-You can reach here either by road and by the Awana SkyWay.
+The location of the temple is very easily accessible, less than an hour’s drive from Kuala Lumpur.
+You can reach here either by road or by the Awana SkyWay.
 For a convenient and pleasant trip up to the temple, park your car at the Awana SkyWay Car Park.
 From there, hop on to the Awana SkyWay gondola for a scenic ride to the temple.
 Disembark at the Chin Swee station at no extra cost and take the escalators to the temple grounds.

 Remember to keep your cable car ticket as you can use the same ticket to continue your journey either to the peak or to the Awana Station if you had stopped at the temple on your way down.

 The Awana SkyWay operates seven days a week from 7:00 am to midnight.
 For the standard gondola, tickets are priced at RM8 per person for Genting Rewards Card members.
 An express boarding pass can be purchased for RM40.